intrahealth/emNutt/README.md

     "password": ""
 }
 ```
-macm.baseURL - This is the base URL for the FHIR server
+macm.baseURL - This is the base URL for the FHIR server <br>
-macm.username - This is the username for the FHIR server
+macm.username - This is the username for the FHIR server <br>
-macm.password - This is the password for the FHIR server
+macm.password - This is the password for the FHIR server <br>

 ## Elasticsearch Config
 ```